 Philippine Eagle Centre

-The Philippine Eagle (also known as the monkey-eating eagle) is one of the largest and most powerful eagles in the world; tragically, it is also one of the rarest and is critically endangered.
-It is now found only in the mountains of eastern Luzon in the north of the archipelago, and in the heavily forested area of Mindanao.
-The breeding camp for these magnificent predators is sited at Malagos, in Calinan, near Davao City.
-The Philippine Eagle Center is currently home to about 36 Philippine Eagles, half of which were bred in captivity.
-There are also ten other bird species and some mammals and reptiles living in a simulated tropical rainforest environment, mimicking their natural habitat.
-The centre is popular with tourists and allows them to see these rare and impressive creatures in their threatened natural environment.
-There is an entrance charge, but guided tours of the centre are free; visitors are advised to call ahead and book in advance to avoid disappointment as the center sometimes hosts large school groups.
-Also at Malagos is an orchid farm, sanctuary of Philippine native orchids, which offers a restaurant and swimming pool as part of its facilities.
+The Philippine Eagle (also known as the monkey-eating eagle) is one of the world's largest and most powerful eagles.
+Tragically, it's also one of the rarest and is critically endangered.
+The only remaining members of the subspecies soar above the mountains of eastern Luzon, and the heavily forested areas of Mindanao.
+Animal lovers should visit the Philippine Eagle Center.
+Located in Malagos, which is near Davao City, the centre is home to a fair number of eagles, as well as mammals, reptiles and other bird species.
+The animals live in a simulated tropical rainforest.
+The centre is popular with tourists and allows them to see these rare and impressive creatures in their natural environment.
+Visitors must pay an entrance charge, though guided tours are free.
+They should also call ahead and book in advance, as the centre sometimes hosts large school groups.